Setting a Course for The Year

 The ant saves in a time of plenty for a time when there will be lack or need.
 If you are wise, you will do the same thing — save now for future expenses that you can be certain will occur: things like retirement, a home, cars, college for the kids, and the like.

 My recommendation is to save a part of every paycheck you receive.
 You did the work, and you deserve to be paid.
-A good rule-of-thumb is to start by saving at least 10% of your income, and from there the amount should increase over time, perhaps 1-2% annually.
+A good rule of thumb is to start by saving at least 10% of your income, and from there, the amount should increase over time, perhaps 1-2% annually.

 7. Get good counsel!